by Dr Samantha Ross, General Practitioner and GPwSI in Preschool Growth and Nutrition

 Weight faltering is multifactorial and aspects such as maternal depression, feeding difficulties, behavioural issues and the complex interplay of factors affecting input and output (which include illness, economic factors and other issues) should be considered when evaluating cases.

-Based on the previous evidence 90% of cases were due to nutritional issues with 5% due to organic causes and 5% due to neglect- weight faltering is more prevalent in the safeguarding population as a whole1.
+Previous evidence suggested the vast majority of cases are due to undernutrition, with a minority due to organic causes.
+Weight faltering is more prevalent in the safeguarding population as a whole1.
 Interestingly, weight faltering is seen in all socio-economic groups.

 Accurate measurements of weight, length and occipitofrontal circumference (OFC- ‘head circumference’) measurements should be plotted on the correct growth chart.
 A detailed feeding, medical and social history are helpful in determining causes.
 It is common for infants to track a growth centile, but GPs should also be aware that moderate movement up and down a growth chart are common.
 However, recent data has shown that after the first four months as few as 0.5% children will cross two centile spaces2.
 Additionally, only 0.5% UK children will be below the 2nd centile at 12 months3.